Here’s how to add ornaments using the Soundslice editor.

 If you enter a number of semitones, Soundslice will display that in tablature.
 In this example, we’ve entered 1 semitone, so Soundslice calculates the fret number at which you trill:

-For non-tab tracks, we don’t currently display the number of semitones in standard notation.
+For non-tab instruments, we don’t currently display the number of semitones in standard notation.
 We’ll likely do that in the future.

 Removing a trill